mitranim/mitranim.github.io/templates/posts/next-generation-today.md

 ## Setup {#setup}

-You can start from scratch or grab the finished demo at GitHub:
+You can start from scratch or grab the finished demo at Github:
 [https://github.com/mitranim/ng-next-gen](https://github.com/mitranim/ng-next-gen).
 **Note**: the demo has _significantly_ diverged from the guide by the time you're reading this.